-MISSION STATEMENT: To honor animals that have served with Armed Forces in wartime, and first responders and other military organizations on the home front with a permanent museum where their stories, and their valiant human handlers, will be appreciated and recognized for generations to come.
+MISSION STATEMENT: To honor animals that have served with Armed Forces in wartime, and first responders and other military organizations on the home front where their stories, and their valiant human handlers, will be appreciated and recognized for generations to come.

 TRAVELING EXHIBITS: As we build our artifacts collection and displays, we will start small with traveling exhibits around the country.
 If someone is interested in displaying our traveling exhibit, please reach out to Robin Hutton, firstname.lastname@example.org.

 Our goal for the brick-and-mortar Museum will also feature:

 Service Animals Exhibit: A section of the museum will be dedicated to service animals: how they provide wonderful healing and support to people with PTSD, and other emotional/physical disorders.